ISAITB/docs-services/source/messaging/index.rst

 ~~~~~~~~

 The ``finalize`` operation is called by the test bed when a test session has completed.
 Its purpose is to allow the messaging service to take care of
-any actions needed to clean-up the completed session's state.
-The session identifier in question is passed as part of the operation's parameters.
+any clean-up actions on the completed session's state and ultimately remove the session itself.
+The session identifier in question is passed as part
+of the operation's parameters.

-The following example illustrates use of the ``finalize`` operation to remove a session's state.
-It assumes the use of a separate component (``sessionManager``)
+The following example presents an implementation of the ``finalize`` operation assuming the use of a separate component (``sessionManager``) to manage
-to manage sessions which is appropriately notified.
+sessions.

 .. code-block:: java

     public Void finalize(FinalizeRequest parameters) {
-        // Cleanup in-memory state for the completed session.
+        // Cleanup in-memory state for the completed session and remove it.
         sessionManager.destroySession(parameters.getSessionId());
         return new Void();
     }